Brave (2012 film): Plot

 They return to the castle to find the clans on the verge of war.
-Merida intends to relent and declare herself ready to choose a suitor as tradition demands, but Elinor prompts her instead to insist that the firstborns should be allowed to marry in their own time to whomever they choose.
-The clans agree, breaking tradition but renewing and strengthening their alliance.
+Merida intends to declare herself ready to choose a suitor as tradition demands, but at Elinor's prompting, she instead allows the firstborns to marry in their own time to whomever they choose.
+The clans agree, breaking tradition but renewing their alliance.

-Merida sneaks into the tapestry room with Elinor, while Fergus, looking for his wife, finds out she's gone.
-Elinor, who is losing her humanity, attacks Fergus, but suddenly regains her composure and flees the castle.
-Mistaking the Queen for Mor'du, and thinking it has eaten his wife, Fergus pursues the bear with the other clans, locking Merida in the castle.
-Merida escapes with the assistance of her identical triplet brothers, Harris, Hubert, and Hamish, who have also eaten the enchanted cake and are now bear cubs.
-Merida repairs the tapestry and rides out after her father.
-Fergus and the clans capture Elinor, but Merida thwarts them before the real Mor'du arrives.
-Mor'du battles with the clan warriors and targets Merida, but Elinor intercedes, holding off Mor'du and causing him to be crushed by a falling menhir.
-This releases the spirit of the prince, who silently thanks Merida for freeing him and transforms into a wisp.
-Merida covers her mother in the repaired tapestry, but she remains a bear.
-As the sun rises for the second time, Merida realizes the mistakes she has made and reconciles with Elinor, unknowingly fulfilling the true meaning of the witch's message and reversing the spell's effects on her mother and brothers.
+Losing her humanity, Elinor attacks Fergus and flees the castle.
+Mistaking the Queen for Mor'du, Fergus pursues the bear with the other clans, locking Merida in the castle.
+Merida escapes with the assistance of her triplet brothers, who have become bear cubs after eating the enchanted cake.
+She repairs the tapestry as Fergus and the clans capture Elinor.
+Merida thwarts them before the real Mor'du arrives.
+Mor'du targets Merida, but Elinor intercedes, causing Mor'du to be crushed by a falling menhir.
+This releases the spirit of the prince, who thanks Merida for freeing him and transforms into a wisp.
+As the sun rises for the second time, Merida covers Elinor in the repaired tapestry, but she remains a bear.
+Thinking it was for nothing, Merida reconciles with her mother begging to have her back, unknowingly fulfilling the true meaning of the witch's message.
+This reverses the spell's effects on her mother and brothers.

-With Mor'du gone, Merida and Elinor work together on a new tapestry when they are called to the docks to bid farewell to the other clans, and ride their horses together.
+With Mor'du gone, Merida and Elinor work together on a new tapestry, bid farewell to the other clans, and ride their horses together.